 The conference fee is £55 and includes: attendance at all sessions, access to all workshops, lunch/refreshments, and an informal conference buffet dinner on the Friday night in Bath city centre.

-Accommodation will be available at a cost of £50 per night (single) at the University of Bath’s student halls, in The Quads.
-Rooms are ensuite, and will be available on the Thursday night and Friday night.
-Double rooms are also available.
-If you'd like to book accommodation through us at this discounted rate, the deadline is 1st August.
-After this date, you will need to arrange your own accommodation separately.
+Accommodation for the event is available in the University of Bath’s student halls, in The Quads.
+Our deadline for booking accommodation through the conference has now passed, so you will need to arrange your own accommodation separately by contacting their conferencing team (email link).
 While there are no formal sessions on the Thursday night, there will be a nominated venue for those arriving early to meet up and socialise.

 Workshops will include:

-We’ll be holding a series of discussion sessions on different topics, provisionally including the relationship between outreach and education, working with high- and low-achieving students, outreach to primary age groups, networking, and improving presentation/production values.
+We’ll be holding a series of discussion sessions on different topics, including the relationship between outreach and education, outreach to primary age groups, online outreach, and improving presentation/production values.
 We will also be including an open session for people to share stories and details of maths outreach projects they’ve worked on (see below for details), and a puzzles and games lunch session to finish the conference.

 The conference will be hosted by Stand-up Mathematician Matt Parker, who will introduce the sessions and compère the open session.